 This course presents an overview as well as practical guidelines for applying analytics and data to complex business decisions as they arise.
 The textbook used in the course will be Profit from Science, written by the instructor.

-Working knowledge of the terminology and general business practices in the healthcare industry.
+Working knowledge of business terminology and general business practices.
 Basic mathematics and computer skills, and cursory familiarity with information technology.

 LEARNING OUTCOMES/COURSE OBJECTIVES

 The course is based upon lectures, exercises done in class, exercises done by students outside of class, exercise solution discussion, and case discussion.